awsdocs/amazon-mq-developer-guide/doc_source/amazon-mq-creating-applying-configurations.md

 # Tutorial: Creating and Applying Amazon MQ Broker Configurations<a name="amazon-mq-creating-applying-configurations"></a>

 A *configuration* contains all of the settings for your ActiveMQ broker, in XML format \(similar to ActiveMQ's `activemq.xml` file\)\.
 You can create a configuration before creating any brokers\.
 You can then apply the configuration to one or more brokers\.
 You can apply a configuration immediately or during a *maintenance window*\.

+**Note**
+For an active/standby broker for high availability, if one of the broker instances undergoes maintenance, it takes Amazon MQ a short while to take the inactive instance out of service, allowing the healthy standby instance to become active and to begin accepting incoming communications\.

 For more information, see the following:

 + [Configuration](configuration.md)